mosaic-jasondebolt/phoenix/Phoenix/README.md

 <img src="/Phoenix/images/codebuild-github-3.png" width="300px"/>

 ### Initial Phoenix Project Setup
+#### Configuring the project config file
+* All Phoenix projects have a file called "template-ssm-globals-macro-params.json" used for project wide configuration.

 - Create DNS hosted zone.
     - Copy the ID of this hosted into into the HostedZoneId param of the project config file laster.
 - Create NS record in main account